ernie-thi/ernie-thi/README.md

-# Hi there, im Raphael 👋
+# Hi there, im ernie 👋

 - I'm currently doing a CS Bachelor in Germany. 🇩🇪 👨‍🎓
 - I'm currently working on improving my coding proficiency 👨‍💻